 |---|---|---|

-| Different attributes | AND logic | Location "Berlin" AND company "Olsen & Breuner GmbH" – the template only applies when both conditions are met. |
+| Different attributes | AND logic | Location "Berlin" AND company "Olsen & Breuner GmbH" – the template only applies if both conditions are met. |

 | Multiple values of the same attribute | OR logic | Location "Berlin" or "Stuttgart" or "Düsseldorf" – the template applies to jobs in all three cities. |

-Both principles can be combined, for example: Title "Field Sales Representative" AND Location "Berlin" or "Stuttgart" or "Düsseldorf" – applies to field sales jobs in all three cities.
+Both principles can be combined, for example: title "Field Sales Representative" AND location "Berlin" or "Stuttgart" or "Düsseldorf" – applies to field sales jobs in all three cities.

 Conflict Resolution: Which Template Wins?